Harmelodic/harmelodic.github.io/docs/advice-and-research/fairphone-5/fairphone-5-review-after-2-months.md

 # Fairphone 5 Review - after 2 months

 > Originally published: 27 June 2024

-I bought a Fairphone 5 on the 6th of May 2024.
-That's about 2 months before I wrote this... ish.
+>

-> Note: On July 15th 2024, Fairphone released a new version of Fairphone OS, based on Android 14.
+> Note: On 15th July 2024, Fairphone released a new version of Fairphone OS, based on Android 14.
 Some of the minor
 > issues that I mention in this post have now been fixed.
 >
 > Read more in [my post on the update](./fairphone-5-review-update-android-14.md).

+I bought a Fairphone 5 on the 6th of May 2024.
+That's about 2 months before I wrote this... ish.

 ## Why a new phone?